Find Affordable College Courses

 Brooklyn Park, MN

-With a ranking of #7, Hennepin Technical College did quite well on this year’s best value schools for fire protection students working on their associate degree.
-Hennepin Technical College is a small public school located in the suburb of Brooklyn Park.
+Hennepin Technical College landed the #7 spot in the 2023 rankings for the best value associate degree fire protection programs.
+Hennepin Technical College is a small public school located in the large suburb of Brooklyn Park.

-The average tuition and fees for an out-of-state undergraduate student at Hennepin Technical College are $5,741 a year.
+Out-of-state tuition fees for undergraduate students at Hennepin Technical College are $5,741 per year.

 Full Fire Protection at Hennepin Technical College Report

 Hawkeye Community College landed the #8 spot in the 2023 rankings for the best value associate degree fire protection programs.
-Located in the city of Waterloo, Hawkeye Community College is a public college with a medium-sized student population.
+Located in the small city of Waterloo, Hawkeye Community College is a public school with a medium-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at Hawkeye Community College are $6,524 a year.